safatjamil/linate/README.md

 If your file is in the current directory you do not need the --dir flag.<br/>
 **Flags**
 ```
---dir     directory of the original file that needs to be backed up.
+--dir     directory where you want to check the backup files.
 Default is the current directory
 --file    name of the file
 ```
 >![Alt text](img/bk_check.png)